hobby-labs/note2/06_iPXE/README_3.md

 * Provide boot firmware(iPXE) with tftp
 * Provide images of casper boot with tftp
 * Provide images of OS with NFS
-* Specified fixed IP address in configurations like bootconfig.ipxe, boot.ipxe etc.
+* Specify IP address in some scripts dynamically with a variable next-server.

 # Creating iPXE server with docker container
 * [Configuring PXE Network Boot Server on Ubuntu 22.04 LTS](https://linuxhint.com/pxe_boot_ubuntu_server/)